 Since 2017, Mark A. Wentling, MLS, CG, Owner of Ancestor Introductions, LLC, has offered forensic kinship research services to the legal community in New England, New York, Florida, and beyond, including:

-- Identifying beneficiaries, legatees, missing and unknown heirs, and next-of-kin
+- Identifying missing and unknown heirs and next of kin

-- Affidavits of kinship and due diligence, always fully source-cited and with supporting exhibits
+- Affidavits of kinship and due diligence, with supporting exhibits, always fully source-cited

 - Family tree charts, accurately and clearly organized